Collocations for demonstration - noun

 demonstrations in protest at the arrests

-student demonstrations in favour of a multi-party system
+student demonstrations in support of a multiparty system

-student demonstrations in favour of a multi-party system
+student demonstrations in support of a multiparty system

 2. showing/explaining sth